adhux/hexchat-otr/Readme.md

 HexChat OTR
 ===========

-Adds off the record support to HexChat.
+Adds off-the-record (OTR) support to HexChat.

 Originally forked from irssi-otr and still a work in progress.